New York Like a Native

 That sounds a little tough....
 Are New Yorkers/you rude?
 You seem a little bossy?

 I think we're blunt.
 We mean well, but we tend not to dilly-dally.
-To be a good tour guide, you have to be somewhat bossy, hopefully in a friendly way.
+To be a good tour guide, you have to be somewhat bossy, in a friendly way.

 Are you contributing to over-tourism in Brooklyn?

-Ginia Bellafante's New York Times: nearly all my tours are small groups--just a handful of people.
+Nope.
+In case you reached my website from a Ginia Bellafante essay in the New York Times: nearly all my tours are small groups--just a handful of people.
 Nor do I operate daily tours through her neighborhood (as some do).
 Thus I'm not loudly lecturing unruly groups carrying selfie sticks.
 Here's my more extensive response.

 Are the people who go on your tours locals or tourists?